ra3ool/typing-practice/README.md

 # typing-practice
-### ho to use:
+### how to use:
-open index.html and choose on of .txt files or your own words file
+open index.html and choose one of ".txt" files or your own words file the words can be in fa or en language!